 In terms of style, runners often can`t really have high expectations from a trail running shoe.
 They often follow function over form, and as such tend to have a utilitarian look.
 Such is the case with the Brooks Cascadia 10.
-For the most part, its solid mash look and overall visual impact isn’t aesthetically pleasing, especially in brighter color combinations like orange and red.
-The all-black version looks more refined (and is probably is a better choice given the amount of dirt and dust one can encounter on trails), but this is not a shoe you buy for style but because of its performance on the trail.
+For the most part, its solid mash look and overall visual impact aren’t aesthetically pleasing, especially in brighter color combinations like orange and red.
+The all-black version looks more refined (and is probably is a better choice given the amount of dirt and dust one can encounter on trails), but this is not a shoe you buy for the style but because of its performance on the trail.

-In theory the shoe has above average durability.
-In practice it will come as no surprise that this will be heavily impacted by the runner`s ability to look after the shoe.
+In theory, the shoe has above average durability.
+In practice, it will come as no surprise that this will be heavily impacted by the runner`s ability to look after the shoe.
 As most trail running shoes have problems in the toe box are, where the shoe bends, the Cascadia 10 can face this in the future.
 But once again, it will largely depend on the runner`s ability and technique.
 If given the proper care, the shoe will last for many miles.

 Brooks understands the hazards of trail running

 and what it takes for a runner to successfully traverse the technical trails and rocky paths of nature.
 For the Cascadia 10, they have introduced a Rock Protection Plate between the outsole and the midsole.
 This is a major benefit to the runner, considering how many unexpected variables can be encountered on a trail.
 This plate protects the underfoot from sharp rocks, jagged debris, and other unexpected hazards that can be found on the trail.
-The outsole is made from durable rubber that has the ability to protect the foot, while its multi-directional lugs provides grip and an extra level of protection from damaging elements that can be found on the ground.
+The outsole is made from durable rubber that has the ability to protect the foot, while its multi-directional lugs provide grip and an extra level of protection from damaging elements that can be found on the ground.
 Overall, this trail running shoe feels like it can handle any surface with ease and protect the runner from the many dangers that the unpredictable outdoors can present.

 Responsiveness can only be measured by comparing the Cascadia 10 to previous models.
-The Cascadia 10 has managed to upgrade some major responsiveness indicators, such as its improved midsole and sticky rubber outsole that provide the runner with better surface control and flexibility.
+The Cascadia 10 has managed to upgrade some major responsiveness indicators, such as its improved midsole and a sticky rubber outsole that provide the runner with better surface control and flexibility.
 This edition also has a wider

 toe box compared to the Cascadia 9

 .
 The upper materials are also softer and feel more refined, and its lacing system provides a more secure fit after lace-up.
-Runners that have reviewed this edition have reported the Cascadia 10 to be one of the the most responsive in its class.
+Runners that have reviewed this edition have reported the Cascadia 10 to be one of the most responsive in its class.

-The combination of DNA and BioMoGo technologies in the midsole provide great support to the foot.
+The combination of DNA and BioMoGo technologies in the midsole provides great support to the foot.
 The midfoot is also better secured to the fused overlays.
 The arch support is neutral and for the average runner, and the DNA foam insole that follows the natural contours of the foot provides a great deal of comfort and support to the runner, as well.
 However, this shoe does not address the specific problems over- or under-pronators have, so a separate insole or arch post may be needed for those with that suffer from those specific running conditions.